mliebelt/PgnViewerJS-WP/README.md

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation
      of PGN was expanded by the "D" at the end of a move, that stands for the diagram.

+### Planed ###

+* The final goal is to allow some users in wordpress to edit a game and to save it, so others may view it.
+For this purpose, I have to learn and find out a lot:
+  * Is there an API I can use to store the games external to pages?
+  * What is the role model in Wordpress and does it support what I want to do?
+  *

 ### Configuration ###

 This will explain the configuration options that are directly supported ...
+Details will be contained in the father implementation, so only the mapping in Wordpress has to be explained.

 ### Reference ###